Vivien Cardone

-Vivien Elisabeth Cardone (born April 14, 1993) is an American actress, known for her role as Doctor Brown's daughter Delia on The WB's Everwood from 2002 to 2006.
-She has appeared in One Life to Live (2011), Theater, Interrupted (2020-2021).
+Vivien Cardone (born April 14, 1993) is an American actress, known for her role as Doctor Brown's daughter Delia on The WB's Everwood from 2002 to 2006.
+She has appeared in One Life to Live (2011) and Theater, Interrupted (2020–2021).

 Early life

-Cardone was born in Port Jefferson Village, Long Island, New York.
-Her father, Mark, is a Long Island residential home builder and her mother is a homemaker.
-Vivien is the second oldest of four children.
-Her older sister Olivia is also an actress.
-She has a younger brother named Dallas and a younger sister named Lydia.
-Vivien was named after Vivien Leigh, her mother's favorite actress. the Cardone children were homeschooled, Vivien entered school in 2005.
+Cardone was born in Port Jefferson, New York.
+She is one of four children.
+Her older sister Olivia was an actress.
+She has a brother and another sister.
+The Cardone children were homeschooled, Vivien entered school in 2005.

 Career

-Cardone began her professional acting career at the age of three months in national campaign commercials, for such companies as Pizza Hut, Sears, Pillsbury, Sherwin-Williams, and Prudential.New York.
+Cardone began her professional acting career at the age of three months in national campaign commercials, for such companies as Pizza Hut, Sears, Pillsbury, and Sherwin-Williams.
 Her first film performance was as Marcee Herman in the Academy Award winning film A Beautiful Mind.
 Her biggest role so far has been in Everwood, in which she played Delia Brown.
 She played the role for four seasons, until the show was cancelled in May 2006.
 She was nominated for a Young Artist Award for Best Supporting Young Actress in a TV series for all four seasons.